 Poor Oral Hygiene / Plaque Buildup

 Dental plaque can usually be removed by proper oral hygiene such as brushing and flossing.
 However, if plaque is not removed, it can harden and turn into tartar, which makes it difficult to maintain good oral hygiene.
 Tartar can only be removed by your dentist.
-There are several causes of gum infection, poor oral hygiene is by far the most common.
+There are several causes of gum infection, and poor oral hygiene is by far the most common.

 Smoking & Tobacco Chewing